redhat-na-ssa/datasci-stock-pipeline/README.md

 ### TODOs

-- Split build pipeline and training pipeline
+- Update pipeline to be more real
+- Show model versioning / optimization

 ### References